james2doyle/ohdoylerules.com/content/web/create-json-sections-in-shopify.md

----
++++
-Title: "Create JSON Sections In Shopify"
+title = "Create JSON Sections In Shopify" date = "2020-01-05" category = "Web"
-Date: "2020-01-05"
-Category: "Web"
-Template: "post"
+template = "post.html"
-Description: "A demo on how to create a section in Shopify that returns JSON and HTML"
-Keywords: ["shopify", "theme", "editor", "builder", "section", "JSON", "render", "liquid"]
+description = "A demo on how to create a section in Shopify that returns JSON and HTML" [taxonomies] keywords = ["shopify", "theme", "editor", "builder", "section", "JSON", "render", "liquid"]
----
++++

 If you're like me, you're probably constantly running into issues with the flexibility of Shopify themes.
 There are a lot of issues that come up when trying to squeeze in features and functionality that are "shop-adjacent".
 Shopify does a good job at running a store but it can be difficult to reach beyond that and make some more interactive experiences.